emacs-evil/evil/doc/source/faq.rst

 are exactly those characters that are matched by the regular expression character class ``[:word:]``.

+If you would be satisfied by having the :kbd:`*` and :kbd:`#` searches use symbols instead of words, this can be achieved by setting the :elisp:ref:`evil-symbol-word-search` variable to ``t``.

-If you want the underscore to be recognised as word character, you can modify its entry in the syntax-table:
+If you want the underscore to be recognised as word character for other motions, you can modify its entry in the syntax-table:

 .. code-block:: elisp